Nevada vacation rental tax guide

 Avalara free tax guides

-Airbnb and Vrbo have changed the way vacationers travel, with many guests choosing to rent private homes rather than book hotels.
-With a bounty of popular destinations including Las Vegas and Lake Tahoe, the Silver State offers prospective short-term rental hosts the opportunity to bring in extra income.
+With a bounty of popular destinations including Las Vegas and Lake Tahoe, the Silver State offers ample opportunity for short-term rental (STR) businesses.

-Avalara MyLodgeTax has put together this guide to help you comply with Nevada short-term rental tax laws.
+Avalara MyLodgeTax put together this guide to help you comply with Nevada lodging tax laws at the state level.
+Local jurisdictions such as cities or counties may have their own lodging tax rules.
 For more information on the tax rates and jurisdictions that apply to your rental’s specific location, use our lodging tax lookup tool.

-No short-term vacation rental tax guide is a substitute for professional tax advice.
-Consider this an asset to help you understand and prioritize your vacation rental questions and concerns.
+No lodging tax guide is a substitute for professional tax advice.
+Consider this an asset to help you understand and prioritize your lodging tax questions and concerns.
 Questions pertaining to specific situations or out-of-the-ordinary conditions are best solved with a certified tax professional familiar with Nevada tax laws.

 What’s the definition of “short-term rental” in Nevada?

-Who’s required to collect and file taxes on short-term rentals in Nevada?
+Who’s required to collect and file lodging taxes on short-term rentals in Nevada?

-If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting applicable short-term rental taxes to city and/or county authorities.
+If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling in a jurisdiction that levies lodging tax, you may be responsible for collecting, filing, and remitting applicable lodging taxes to city and/or county authorities.

 Location is key to compliance